UNDERTALE. Well that’s everybody’s favourite game at the moment, isn’t it? (If you don’t want to read about the game’s ‘secret’s LEAVE NOW.)

 I find myself contemplating a third run, knowing that I’ll be looking purely for the new twists in the tale but not really being so invested in the tale itself.
 And yet, UNDERTALE has really stolen hearts.
 I wish it’d steal mine; I hate not being able to join a party, and I find myself dancing along to the music and knowing all the correct moves but not really feeling it.
 To extend the music analogy to breaking point: UNDERTALE is clever, and it has unusual melodies (you could even say it makes use of counterpoint) but for me it just doesn’t have soul.

 Two other games I’ve playing recently don’t necessarily either but their coolness, their coldness, is their virtue.
-The first is Kentucky Route Zero (KRZ) which, after sitting on it for a year, I finally played Act III of, and found it better than the second, which was better than the first (read my review of Act I).
+The first is Kentucky Route Zero (KRZ) which, after sitting on it for a year, I finally played Act III of, and found it better than the second, which was better than the first.
 Where UNDERTALE is saccharine, KRZ is mysterious; as UNDERTALE makes you laugh in a way that feels like you should say ‘I get it!’, KRZ is tragicomic, understated.
 I laugh at it less heartily but more often, and with a beautiful ambivalent pang of sorrow.
 And man, does it have soul: from the bizarre ambience of Act III’s Hall of the Mountain King to Act I’s beautiful folk band and miners’ songs, and Act II’s completely surprising flight of a giant eagle.

 On the face of it, KRZ and UNDERTALE are possibly incomparable; but I think KRZ has always done quietly what UNDERTALE advertises on its proverbial box.
 With every single dialogue decision you make in KRZ, you build the story – and often the decision you make has no consequence at all – and KRZ never lets you forget because you never forget.
 Precisely because nothing has a consequence, every line of dialogue in KRZ has precious significance; precisely because your actions lead to direct changes in the game world of UNDERTALE it pulls you back from the feeling that you are not the protagonist.
 As many people have written fondly about UNDERTALE, it buries the talons of its save file deep inside your computer, so you practically can’t delete them.
 Smart, but it doesn’t bury them deep within me; I am not my computer.
 KRZ, on the other hand, is endlessly replayable though basically nothing will change.
 The writing is, simply, evocative and razor sharp and that, for me, makes it immersive, makes my decisions important.